|Table of Content|

 How To Tell If Someone Is on Coke – How To Spot A Coke Addict

 Using cocaine makes a person very excited, euphoric and full of energy.
 That is one of the more obvious signs they are using cocaine.
 Most people “snort” cocaine, up their nose.
 Look for signs of a lot of sniffling and sneezing, nasal congestion and other nose related issues.

 This drug is done primarily by snorting up the nose, often using a rolled up dollar bill.
 Bills are always handy and make the perfect vehicle.
 Another delivery system is a plastic straw, cut in half.
 Both “curly” bills or some other cylindrical device are serious giveaways of use.
 Look for possible white residue on a bill too.

 Snorting it takes a heavy toll on the sinus cavities and the eyeballs.
 Users often stay up late, sometimes all night.
 Eye drops are used to try and disguise bloodshot eyes.
-Carrying and or regular use of any eyes whitening liquid is a clear indication of drug use.
+Carrying and or regular use of any eye whitening liquid is a clear indication of using this drug.

 Late night “binging” will seriously disrupt sleep patterns.
 Users tend to go to bed late and “sleep-in”.

 This one can be tricky, using the drug takes a heavy toll on the sinus cavities causing the nose to run and drip like if they had a cold.
 Look for signs similar to allergies.

 Buying cocaine is cash transaction.
 It is a very expensive habit, costing hundreds of dollars per gram.
-If someone is always carrying and spending large amounts of cash, for no other apparent reason, it’s a good sign they might using this drug.
+If someone is always carrying and spending large amounts of cash, for no other apparent reason, it’s a good sign they are using cocaine or other drug.

 In order to use it, privacy is required.
 Pulling the old “disappearing act” gets a few minutes to do it.
-Bathrooms are the #1 locale.
-Obtaining more of the drug is a time-consuming and effort, including “secret” phone calls to the dealer.
+Bathrooms are the #1 location.
+Dashing off to the bathroom every 15 minutes is a sure sign of a cocaine addiction or serious bladder problem.
+Also, obtaining more of the drug is a time-consuming enterprise, including “secret” phone calls or texts messages to their dealer.

 Cocaine is a very powerful stimulant.
 Nervousness is one of the side effects of use.